 Q. What is a milonga?

 A milonga is an Argentine Tango social dance.
 People come as singles or with a partner and they wear their best tango finery.
 Music can be live or recorded, and is usually played in tandas, or sets of 3-4 songs.
 When the tanda ends there will be a cortina, a short interlude of non-tango music when dancers return to their seats and look for a new partner.
 Milonga is also a style of dance, played and danced on the 2/4 beat rather than the standard 4/4.
 Alma del Tango holds a milonga on the 4th Friday of every month.
+We also offer an Alternative Music milonga the 2nd Saturday of the month that is very welcoming to beginners.

 There are many wonderful websites with information about tango dress, where to go dancing and more.
 Explore them in our Resources for Students.